Mae Hong Son Loop – The Most Complete Travel Guide

 The distance of the route is about 600 kilometers, if you go straight, without turning anywhere (which is not really interesting).
 However, if you decide to go to all the interesting and scenic places on the route, it will be 900 kilometers (wow, this is cool).
 Make sure to note that there are about 2000 small and large turns on the road.
 That’s why one cannot ride this route in 1 day.
 Although if you have the iron butt, then perhaps you’ll be able to do it in two days, most likely you won’t be in time.
 3 days is the minimum time to ride through this route.

 Accommodation along the Mae Hong Son loop is easily available and can be booked using booking.com.
 You can either choose to stay in a standard hotel or even rent out guesthouses for a more authentic experience.

 In case you are traveling during peak season, make sure that you book your hotel and place of stay well in advance.

 The Mae Hong Son loop is about 600 km long and normally requires 4 days to complete.
 The adventure travel starts from Chiang Mai and ends at Chiang Mai, after having gone through a whole number of little villages, towns, and attractions on the way.
 The loop as a whole provides the traveler with the most authentic Northern Thai and Shan culture exposure that will surely enthrall anyone who makes the journey.

 Another very common option that tourists in Thailand use are the scooters.
-Scooter rentals are cheap, available everywhere and are easy to drive on the roads of Thailand as well.
+We love it!
+Scooter and motorcycle rentals are cheap, available everywhere and are easy to drive on the roads of Thailand as well.
 But just make sure you know how to drive one and that you can keep yourself safe while doing so.
 You can rent motorcycles or scooters from the following places:

 R – Recommended